 – Did you have any more interactions with the Jacksons after your time at ATV was over?

 Once the 90s came around, I became immersed in the hip-hop world because of my relationship with DJ QUIK.
-He brought me a lot opportunities, like working with Death Row Records and 2pac.
+He brought me a lot of opportunities, like working with Death Row Records and 2pac.
 So I didn’t communicate much with the Jacksons during that time.
 But I did reconnect with them in 1997.
-Tito Jackson’s sons had a group called 3T, and they were massive in Europe; it was like Beatlesmania for them over there.
-Tito was their manager, and due to my relationship with him, I ended up touring with them as a bass player.
+Tito Jackson’s sons had a group called 3T, and they were massive in Europe – it was like Beatlesmania for them over there.
+Tito was their manager, so I ended up touring with them as a bass player due to my relationship with him.
 Tito had a solo project that I toured with as well.